Mobile Internal Connectors for IOT

 Spring finger contacts (also known as shield fingers, grounding springs, universal ground contacts, or clips) can be used in all types of small printed circuit board applications across all industries.
 It can be used for antenna feeds, low voltage electrical connections, or for grounding to prevent EMI noise and static caused by a speaker, motor, microphone, or any other vibration within an application.
 We continue to expand our spring finger contacts portfolio, offering a broad range of styles, heights, and materials to meet all customers’ needs.

-- Save valuable PCB space with one of the smallest footprints in the market
+- Save valuable PCB space with one of the smallest footprints at 1.7 mm2 in the market

 - Closed-loop contact design ensures reliable connection to the PCB, better normal force and higher current capacity (1.5A)

 - Robust side wall minimizes over-compression

 - Special anti-lifting design can improve assembly efficiency by locking the tip of the contact within the sidewall of the spring finger, which helps prevent the contact from getting caught on an operator's glove during assembly

 Spring fingers (also known as shield fingers, grounding springs, universal ground contacts or antenna clips) can be used in all types of small printed circuit board (PCB) applications across multiple industries.

 - Used for grounding between a device and PCB